root0emir/b4ckdoor1nside/README.md

 * ensure you have proper authorization before using this tool.                 *
 ********************************************************************************

+! - This tool is intended for ethical hacking and security assessment purposes only, to help identify and rectify vulnerabilities in systems.
+The developers and distributors are not responsible for any misuse or damage caused by this tool.

 ## Features

 - **User-Friendly Interface:** Prompts the user for the IP address and port number.